AltaPay/plugin-shopify/wiki.md

 3. Configure your payment methods
 4. Style your payment forms

-We will talk you through each of the steps in detail in the following sections, after which you will be ready to use your app.
+We will take you through each of the steps in detail in the following sections, after which you will be ready to use your app.

 **Versions**